dwarvesf/brainery/updates/ogif/19-ogif-office-hours-0822.md

 **00:39:05** - For the system to operate efficiently, we need to be careful with access management and data sharing.
 Features like permissions and password settings should be carefully implemented to ensure that only authorized users can access critical data.

 **00:41:28** - I think we should just reset everything.
-I've already sent that file to everyone; let me share my screen, Tôm, could you check the screen for me?
+I've already sent that file to everyone; let me share my screen, Tom, could you check the screen for me?
 I’ve tried everything, but I can’t log in through the web anymore.
 If it still doesn’t work, I'll completely log out of the web.
 OK, now can everyone see my screen?
 Great, let's move on with the agenda.

 **00:42:43** - Today, I’ll talk about designing a sharing file system.
 This system might not have many new things, but I hope if anyone has worked on similar projects, they can save time in researching.
 My presentation will have three parts.
 The first part is the system overview.